sagemathinc/sbir2015/description.md

 A potential competitor to SCIP could be built on Wolfram Research's product *Wolfram Cloud*, which provides web-based access to Wolfram Mathematica.
-Wolfram Cloud is different than SMC since it is focused on  Wolfram Mathematica.
-Also, Wolfram Cloud is nonfree,  is closed source,  and has very limited collaboration and course management functionality.
+Wolfram Cloud is different than SMC since it is nonfree,  is closed source, and has very limited collaboration and course management functionality.
-Nevertheless, it would be very natural to develop interactive problem functionality on top of their platform.
+Nevertheless, it would be natural to develop interactive problem functionality on top of this platform.
-Wolfram Research's longterm and deep investment in their Demonstrations functionality would provide an excellent foundation on which to build an online interactive homework problem system.
+Wolfram Research's longterm investment in their Demonstrations functionality would provide an excellent foundation on which to build an online interactive homework problem system.
 It's thus quite plausible that the Wolfram Cloud could make a major leap in interactive